 door) and the dog and child sneak out of sight.
 This is when the training and proofing we have done with our dogs and children is tested.

-Be aware that many of the things the children are doing in these pictures can and often will lead to a bite from the average dog.
+Be aware that many of the things the children are doing in these pictures can and often will lead to a bite!